Maryville, Missouri: Points of interest

 The Administration Building, Caleb Burns House, Frank House, Thomas Gaunt House, and Nodaway County Courthouse are listed on the National Register of Historic Places.

 Recreation

-Maryville has ten city parks, which includes six baseball fields, several soccer and American football fields, a skate park, a movie theater, a nature park, and the Maryville Aquatic Center.
+Maryville has ten city parks, which includes six baseball fields, several soccer and football fields, a skate park, a nature park, and the Maryville Aquatic Center.
 The city also maintains the Mozingo Lake Park and Golf Course.
-The golf course consists of 18 holes and is situated about the lake.
+The golf course consists of 27 holes and is situated nearby the lake.

 Government

 The city of Maryville is governed by a city council consisting of five members who are elected at-large and serve terms of three years.
 There is no limit to the number of terms that one can serve on the council.
 Each year, one of the council members is selected to serve as the mayor of the city and another as the mayor pro tem.

 Education

 Primary and secondary education

 The Maryville R-II School District contains 3 separate buildings: